-- (1) These columns reflect the estimated future payouts at the time these awards were granted under the ICP, based on the base salaries in effect as of August 16, 2020.
-The amounts earned under these awards based on performance during fiscal year 2020 are shown in the "Non-Equity Incentive Compensation" column for fiscal year 2020 in the Summary Compensation Table. - (2) These columns show the range of potential payouts for the PSUs that we described in the section titled "The Elements of Total Compensation Long-Term Incentives" in the Compensation Discussion and Analysis.
-The number of PSUs that are earned, if any, will be based on performance for fiscal years 2020 to 2022 and will be determined after the end of fiscal year 2022. - (3) The amounts shown in this column reflect the number of RSUs we granted to each NEO pursuant to our 2018 Plan.
+(1) These columns reflect the estimated future payouts at the time these awards were granted under the ICP, based on the base salaries in effect as of April 1, 2021.
+The amounts earned under these awards based on performance during fiscal year 2021 are shown in the "Non-Equity Incentive Compensation" column for fiscal year 2021 in the Summary Compensation Table.

+(2) These columns show the range of potential payouts for the PSUs that we described in the section titled "The Elements of Total Compensation - Long-Term Incentives" in the Compensation Discussion and Analysis.
+The number of PSUs that are earned, if any, will be based on performance for fiscal years 2021 to 2023 and will be determined after the end of fiscal year 2023.
+As described above under "Did you make changes to your compensation program for your NEOs in 2021," for the 50% of the PSUs awarded in 2021 that will be earned or forfeited based on a performance metric of ROIC, the ROIC metric was established such that the ROIC target for the first year and for the cumulative three-year period were established at the time of grant, and the ROIC targets for years two and three of the performance period will be established, respectively, on the first and second anniversaries of the grant.
+The payout will be based 25% on performance against the cumulative target and 25% each on annual performance against the three annual targets.
+Because the performance goals for a portion of these ROIC-based PSUs were not determined in 2021, under ASC Topic 718, that